 1. Choose a chicken layer feed that matches your goals.

 First, look for a complete layer feed.
-This means the feed should be formulated to provide all 38 unique nutrients laying hens require without a need to supplement.
+This means the feed should be formulated to provide all the nutrients laying hens require without a need to supplement.
+Choose a layer feed with the Purina® Oyster Strong® System

 Each of these chicken layer feeds is made with simple, wholesome ingredients, 16 percent protein, at least 3.25 percent calcium as well as key vitamins and minerals.
 They also include our exclusive Oyster Strong® System